LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 - As a user, I can see a page called 'localhost:3000/team' and see a list of the team members who built this application.
 - As a user, I can see your team page when I visit 'localhost:3000'.

-### Stretch Challenges
+#### Links

+- As a user, I can visit a landing page that has a link to my joke.
+- As a user, when I am on my joke page, I can click a link that will take me to the page with the answer.
-- As a user, I can visit landing page that has links to all your other pages
+- As a user, I can visit the landing page and see links to all recommendation lists.
-- As a user, I can return to the landing page from within any of the other pages
+- As a user, I can return to the landing page from within any of the other pages.

 [Back to Syllabus](../README.md)